 Key Facts

-• Oestrogen levels fluctuate throughout the menstrual cycle, with the lowest levels during menstruation and peaks occurring just before ovulation.
+- Oestrogen levels fluctuate throughout the menstrual cycle, with peaks during ovulation and declines post-menopause, affecting various bodily functions.

 Oestrogen is one of the two main female sex hormones that control your reproductive health and fertility.
 Paying attention to this hormone’s levels is important to maintaining good reproductive health.
 Apart from being involved in your reproductive system, oestrogen plays several other roles, from controlling your lipid metabolism to bone health.
 Your body must maintain the correct levels of this important hormone.
 Too low or too high oestrogen levels can affect your reproductive system and overall health.
 This article intends to explain oestrogen’s role in your body and how its levels fluctuate.
 We will also discuss normal oestrogen levels and how to tell if you have an imbalance in your body’s important hormone.